judios/WS2812B-Driver-For-Azure-Sphere/Readme.md

 ## WS2812B signal requirements

 From the WS2812B datasheet, each led requires 24bits (3 bytes.
 Green, Red, Blue) to set the color.
-These bits are not given as HIGH for "1" and LOW for "0"", rather a signal of 600ns HIGH + 300ns LOW is required for a "1", and a signal of 300ns HIGH + 600ns LOW is required fror a "0"".
+These bits are not given as HIGH for "1" and LOW for "0"", rather a signal of 600ns HIGH + 300ns LOW is required for a "1", and a signal of 300ns HIGH + 600ns LOW is required for a "0"".
 These values have been chosen arbitrarily from the aceptable range.

 ![](https://raw.githubusercontent.com/judios/WS2812B-Driver-For-Azure-Sphere/master/docs/Signal.PNG)